NOTE: In Strain & stress it is important to correctly setup the Analog IN.

 Disable the short again by clicking “Short off”.

-The Shunt operation is thought for checking if the connected strain gauge is OK.
+The Shunt operation is thought for checking if the connected strain gage is OK.
 From the wiring schematic in DEWESoft X you see, that the amplifier already comes with the integrated shunt resistor.

 The idea behind is to “shunt” a resistor of known value parallel to one resistor of the bridge to achieve a known, calculable unbalance.
 With the “Shunt calibration” we can automatically check the measured value against a predefined one (from sensor database or TEDS).